dylankb/front-end-practice/js/notes/js-notes.md

 Nested functions (within an object) lose context, which is a problem.

 Even though `foo` executes within the `obj` context, the call to `bar()` on line 9 does not provide an explicit context, which means that JavaScript binds the global object to the function.
-Function invocations do not As a result, `this` on line 6 is the global object, not `obj`
+Function invocations do not...
+As a result, `this` on line 6 is the global object, not `obj`, thus `a` and `b` are undefined.

 **Side note: Nested functions outside an object**